songster-sa/aws-sw-arch-associate-notes/vpc.md

 - max 5 CIDR per vpc - max /16 : min /28
 - VPC is private - so Private IP ranges available
 - should not overlap with you other/corporate LAN/private IPs
+- ipv4 cannot be disabled, but ipv6 can be enabled (dual mode)
 - internet gateway / VP gateway -> router -> route tables -> network ACL -> instances in public / private subnets via their security groups
 - jump boxes / bastion hosts = ec2 instances in public SN via which u can ssh/rdp into instances in private SN
     - nothing to do on public instance - harden bastion host